 The banking sector in Canada is one of the safest in the world.
 The banking system in Canada has been the soundest financial system in the world for the past six years as reported by the World Economic Forum.
 The banks in Canada are also called chartered banks.
 The banks have almost 10,000 branches and almost 20,000 automated banking machines spread across the country and overseas.
 The banks in Canada are categorized into two; the big banks and the small tier banks.
-The big banks, also known as Big Five are international financial conglomerates with large banking divisions.
+The big banks, also known as the Big Five, are international financial conglomerates with large banking divisions.

 The Big Five Banks

 Royal Bank of Canada

 The Royal Bank of Canada, or RBC, is the largest bank in Canada by asset value.
 Headquartered in Toronto, Ontario, the bank has over 15 million clients and about 10,000 employees.
 Royal Bank of Canada was founded in 1864 in Halifax, Novia Scotia as a bank that financed the fishing and timber industries.
 The Merchant Bank of Halifax expanded into other Maritime Provinces in the 1870s and 1880s.
 The Merchant Bank of Halifax adopted the name Royal Bank of Canada in 1901.
 The banking operations of the bank are branded as RBC Royal Bank and serve over 10 million customers through a network of 1,200 branches.
 The RBC Bank is a subsidiary bank in the US serving more than one million clients in six states.
 RBC also has several branches in 17 Caribbean countries while RBC Capital Market is a global investment.

 Bank of Nova Scotia

 Bank of Nova Scotia is Canada’s third-largest bank by market capitalization and deposits.
 The bank has more than 23 million customers across 55 countries offering a wide variety of products and services such as commercial, investment, and personal banking.
 The bank has an asset value of $654 billion with its shares trading on the Toronto and the New York Stock Exchange.
 The bank was established in 1832 in Halifax, Nova Scotia and has its executive offices in Toronto, Ontario.
 The bank is a member of London Bullion Market Association through its subsidiary ScottiaMocatta.

 Bank of Montreal